WILLE-DAC/wip/V Imperium by-laws.md

 Angels
 </p>

 Are the organs responsible to evaluate the level of corruption within the DAC.
 Essentially it attempts to bring to light and resolve internal disputes especially those related to the allocation of resources from V Imperium's treasury.
-The first ethical committees are also co-founders of V Imperium along with KREDIT.

 <p align="center">
 <b>( article 5-b )</b><br>